Viva Wisconsin

 Viva Wisconsin is a live album by Violent Femmes.
-It was released in November, 1999.
+It was released in November 1999.
 The songs were recorded on a six-date acoustic concert tour of their home state of Wisconsin in October 1998.
 The album was reissued by Shout!
 Factory on May 24, 2005.
+The back of the CD states “October 25–31, 1998 Violent Femmes did an acoustic tour of their home state of Wisconsin.
+Two guitars, two drums and three voices.
+Femmes back to basics, no overdubbing, no electronics, no crap.
+Their best songs, raw and intimate.
+This is the ultimate Violent Femmes recording.”